 Braised Beef Chili with Smoky Chipotle and Cocoa

 A hearty, slow-braised beef chili infused with smoky chipotle peppers and a hint of cocoa for deep, complex flavor.
-This american-inspired beef ready in about 135 minutes pairs beef chuck, cubed, olive oil, large yellow onion, diced for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 420 calories and feeds 6, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This american-inspired beef ready in about 135 minutes turns beef chuck, cubed, olive oil, large yellow onion, diced into a satisfying snack for between meals, packed lunches, or game-day spreads — minimal active time and easy to scale up for a crowd.
+Each serving lands at about 420 calories and feeds 6, so it fits into lunchboxes, road trips, or an afternoon-energy gap without derailing the day.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients